 We join colleges and universities across the country in conducting campus climate surveys to help us all better understand students’ experiences, viewpoints and knowledge of campus resources and policies regarding sexual misconduct.
-In April 2016, a campus-wide survey was launched to help illuminate the scope and nature of this issue at Bentley University.
-The results of this provide necessary information and perspective we need in guiding our ongoing efforts to develop appropriate programs and resources in this area.
+In April 2017, we issued a campus-wide survey for the third consecutive year to help illuminate the scope and nature of this issue at Bentley University.
+The results of these surveys provide necessary information and shape the University's perspective in guiding ongoing efforts to develop appropriate programs and resources.

-The University utilized an instrument created by the Education Advisory Board (EAB) and distributed the survey electronically to all undergraduate and graduate students; 17% completed it in its entirety.
-Bentley was one of 34 colleges and universities to use this instrument, allowing us to compare the survey results from Bentley with those from other institutions across the country that used the same survey.
+The University utilized an instrument created by the Education Advisory Board (EAB) and distributed the survey electronically to all undergraduate and graduate students.
+Bentley was one of over 60 colleges and universities to use this instrument, allowing us to compare the survey results from Bentley with those from other institutions across the country that used the same survey.
 (Please note that other schools have used a variety of survey instruments, so direct comparisons of results are not possible.)

 The survey was voluntary and, since the topic is sensitive, we can assume there was some self-selection which can impact the results.
 This should be taken into consideration when determining how prevalent unwanted sexual behavior is on our campus.

-You can download and view an executive summary (excel doc) of the survey findings here.
+You can download and view a summary of the survey findings from the past three years here.

 Though second year students had the highest rate of representation, we were pleased to find a strong response rate from all years of undergraduate students.